Social and Human Services

-The Human Services Technology curriculum prepares students for entry and mid-level positions in institutions and agencies that provide social, community and educational services.
+The Social and Human Services curriculum prepares students for entry and mid-level positions in institutions and agencies that provide social, community and educational services.

 Students take courses from a variety of disciplines.
 The emphasis in core courses is placed on the development of relevant knowledge, skills, and attitudes in human services.
 Fieldwork experience provides opportunities for the application of knowledge and skills learned in the classroom.